alanwilter/GenEditID/README.md

 # GeneditID project

-A flexible, open-access workflow to facilitate the identification of cell clones that have desirable CRISPR-Cas9-induced gene edits. [https://geneditid.github.io/](https://geneditid.github.io/)
+A flexible, open-access workflow to facilitate the identification of cell clones that have desirable CRISPR-Cas9-induced gene edits.
+See manual [https://geneditid.github.io/manual.html](https://geneditid.github.io/manual.html)

 ## Documentation